| |

 Self-confessed Danite John N. Sapp swears out

-an affidavit before the Carroll county clerk estimating the number of
+an affidavit estimating the number of

 Danites to be between eight hundred and one thousand men "well-armed